ibm-cloud-security/appid-sample-code-snippets/angular-sample-spa/README.md

 ng serve
 ```

-The app will automatically reload if you change any of the source files.

-## Detailed instructions on Creating you application
+## Detailed instructions on creating your application

 1 Install the Angular CLI